 Do you enjoy working with children and live animals?
 Could you spare two or more weekday mornings a month to share your enthusiasm with San Francisco’s school children?
 If so, the Randall Museum needs you!

 “I’ve loved every minute of docenting at the Randall and I’ve been there for 12 years now!
 The staff is tremendous and the animals are a joy.
 Watching children’s eyes light up when they are brave enough to touch a snake is so rewarding.”

-Every year thousands of school children are thrilled to meet the snakes, mice, tarantulas, toads, tortoises, hawks, owls and other live, California-native animals at the Randall Museum.
+Every year thousands of school children are thrilled to meet the snakes, mice, tarantulas, tortoises, hawks, owls and other live, California-native animals at the Randall Museum.
 Volunteer docents make this possible!
-Come join in this rewarding job of introducing City kids to wild animals.
+Come join in this rewarding job of introducing city kids to wild animals.

-Training can begin at almost any time, through observation of our current docents at work.
-We also periodically offer an 8-week course, meeting one evening per week, covering biology, natural history, safe animal handling, and interpretive technique.
-After training, docents commit to working with visiting groups for a minimum of four hours each month for six months.
-We especially need people available Tuesday, Wednesday, Thursday, and Friday mornings when visiting school groups come to our museum.
-This volunteer opportunity is open to adults (18 & up or high school graduate) only; please click here for information on our animal care volunteer program for teenagers.
+We offer an 8-week course, meeting one evening per week, covering biology, natural history, safe animal handling, and interpretive technique.
+After training, docents commit to working with visiting school children for a minimum of four hours each month for six months.
+We need people to be available Tuesday, Wednesday, Thursday, or Friday mornings 9:30 am – 12:00 pm when visiting school groups come to the museum.
+This volunteer opportunity is open to adults over 18 or high school graduates.